 - Transportation: Though airlines lead the pack in terms of complexity of their equipment, other means of transportation like trains also involve complex machinery that can benefit from predictive maintenance.

-- Ports: Exposed to harsh conditions, cranes are prone to failure.
-However, crane downtime means more waiting time for ships and less throughput for ports.
+- Ports: Exposed to harsh conditions, port equipments’ conditions deteriorate quickly.
+For example, cranes are critical components but they are prone to failure.
+Crane downtime means more waiting time for ships and less throughput for ports.
 Reducing downtime improves service quality and reduces waste for ports.